applericky/neovim/README.md

 # neovim
-Repo for my Neovim config
+Repo for my Neovim config.
+Old config used vimscript.
+This one uses the Lua programming language.